City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 To afford an average priced house in Westminster, residents' affordability ratios are:

-For local buyers on mean earnings, even Westminster's most accessible area, W9 (including Maida Vale), requires 11.42 times annual salary.
-This compares to London's overall ratio where the average house price of £552,073 and mean income of approximately £56,752 means buyers typically need about 9.73 times their salary.
+For local buyers on mean earnings, even Westminster's most accessible area, W9 (including Maida Vale), requires 11.2 times annual salary.
+This compares to London's overall challenging affordability ratios.

 This reveals Westminster's true market position: while local earnings are higher than most London boroughs, the premium property prices create affordability ratios that exceed even London's challenging norms.
 Westminster remains primarily an investment and international buyer market rather than a local residential choice.